numbas/editor/docs/jme-reference.rst

     ``parse(string)`` is a synonym for ``expression(string)``.

+    You can optionally give the name of a :ref:`JME notation <jme-notations>` to use when parsing the string.
+    If you don't give this argument, the standard JME notation is used.

     .. warning::

         Note that the argument to ``expression`` is evaluated using the same rules as any other JME expression, so for example ``expression("2" + "x")`` is equivalent to ``expression("2x")``, not ``expression("2 + x")``.